Keio University

 Masaki Shimura

-Other : Director of the Minakata Kumagusu Memorial SocietyOther : Part-time Lecturer
+Director of the Minakata Kumagusu ArchivesPart-time Lecturer

 Keio University alumni

 Kumagusu is known as a biologist and folklorist who was active from the Meiji era to the early Showa era.
-His personal effects remained almost untouched in his former residence in Tanabe City, Wakayama Prefecture, where he spent the latter half of his life, and full-scale research only began in the mid-1990s.
+In his former residence in Tanabe City, Wakayama Prefecture, where he spent the latter half of his life, his personal effects remained almost untouched, and full-scale research only began in the mid-1990s.
 When I first visited in 2001, the storehouse that Kumagusu had used as a specimen room and library was still cluttered with biological specimens preserved in formalin and books from all times and places.
-I can still never forget the musty air floating inside the storehouse.
-Among them were journals such as Nature and Notes and Queries, which are discussed in this book, and the pages were filled with Kumagusu's handwritten notes.
+I can still never forget the musty air drifting inside that storehouse.
+Among those items were journals such as "Nature" and "Notes and Queries," which are dealt with in this book, and their pages were densely covered with Kumagusu's handwritten notes.

-On the other hand, Notes and Queries functioned as a place for the accumulation of knowledge and led to the compilation of works such as the Oxford English Dictionary.
+On the other hand, "Notes and Queries" functioned as a place for the accumulation of knowledge and led to the compilation of works such as the "Oxford English Dictionary."

-However, under the rapidly expanding global situation of the time, there were things that Western human resources alone could not provide, and Kumagusu's activities became necessary.
+However, under the rapidly expanding global situation of that time, there were things that Western human resources alone could not provide, and Kumagusu's activities became necessary.
 For details on the role Kumagusu played, please pick up a copy of this book.

 Minakata Kumagusu's London: International Academic Journals and the Progress of Modern Science